 Table saws perform larger and longer cuts than miter saws.
 They help cut down larger materials, too.
 While miter saws sometimes come with extensions for the sides, a table saw does not require a larger blade to produce a longer cut.
 Some table saw and miter saw uses overlap.
 You can complete short, straight cuts with both machines.

 Which Kind of Saw to Buy

 Many beginning woodworkers wonder how to choose table saws and miter saws for their shops, and the answer depends on what they want to accomplish.
 If you’re considering this question, your choice in machine should address a specific challenge.
 Those who build their shops from the ground up may want to start with a miter saw.
 These versatile tools complete many of the most common cuts, and they can be used for all sorts of projects.

 If you plan to add to an existing collection of power tools, your solution depends on where you will find the greatest benefit.
 A job-site table saw adds versatility to your setup, but it most adequately supports those who need to spend less time carrying materials.
 Many at-home projects don’t require this level of mobility, so many woodworkers prefer the added power that comes with a stationary saw.

-Location and ideal features should be taken into account when deciding between a Miter Saw vs Table Saw.
+Location and ideal features should be considered when deciding between a Miter Saw and a Table Saw.
 Mobile craftsmen should consider tabletop options or machines that come with wheeled supports.
 Those working in the same station may prioritize the inclusion of additional features over added mobility.
 The most effective options address the size of your project and the locations where you prefer to work.